erstec/APRS-ESP/doc/mod-hw-devel.md

 ## USING LILYGO T-TWR V1.4 BOARD - MODIFICATIONS REQUIRED
 ### Introduction
 LilyGo T-TWR V1.4 is a compact board with ESP32-S3 MCU, SA868 2W RF Module, OLED display, USB-C connector, 18650 battery holder, and integrated LiPo charger.
 This board is suitable for APRS-ESP32 project.
-This board have some hardware limitations, that need to be addressed, like abscence of audio routing between SA686 RF modem and ESP32 MCU, as well as audio level and filtering circuits.
+This board have some hardware limitations, that need to be addressed, like abscence of audio routing between SA868 RF modem and ESP32 MCU, as well as audio level and filtering circuits.
 I've bought few of these boards and made some modifications to make it work with APRS-ESP32 project.

 ### READ THIS FIRST
 This will require *good* soldering skills and some hardware modifications.
-You will need to have a soldering iron with a very fine tip, and a lot of patience.
+You will need to have a soldering iron with a fine tip, and a lot of patience.
 Don't try this if you are not sure what you are doing.
 You WILL lose your warranty if you do this, don't claim anything from the seller or me if you break your board.
 YOU DOING THIS ON YOUR OWN RISK!
 YOU ARE WARNED!